bitcoin-dev-tools/bgt/README.md

 cargo run codesign v27.1

 # Run a watcher to auto-build new tags pushed to GH
-# Not yet implemented
+# This will also attest, and watch for detached sigs, before codesigning
-cargo run watcher
+cargo run watch

 # Clean directories leaving cache intact
 cargo run clean